Chapter 8 ANCOVA

 trt 4 11939.28000 2984.82000 13.61 <.0001

 Although the \(F\)-test for treatment is significant, notice that \(MS_{Error} = 219.3\).
-Of course, the plot above suggests that much of the variation in lifespan among flies in the same treatment group can be explained by variation in fly size.
+However, the plot above suggests that much of the variation in lifespan among flies in the same treatment group can be explained by variation in fly size.
 Suppose we include thorax size as a covariate:

 proc glm;